LorepRocks/pokedex-for-ci/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository as an example for the configuration of CI/CD using github actions

-Fork the repository to complete course exercises

 ## Commands